mrsilver76/itunes_playlist_exporter/README.md

 # itunes_playlist_exporter
 A script which connects to iTunes and exports all playlists in m3u format.
-It can also (optionally) adjust the paths of playlists to support NAS drives and upload them to Plex.
+It can also (optionally) adjust the paths of playlists to support remote drives (eg. on a NAS or a shared drive on another computer) and upload them to Plex.

 ## Features